 The International Progressive MS Alliance

-The International Progressive MS Alliance is one of the most important global collaborations in the history of MS. Its funding of cutting-edge scientific research is beginning to show progress that many people living with progressive MS had long thought hopeless.
-For example, it recently announced that it may be possible to measure and even predict what the disease is doing with a simple blood test.
-If that is right, it could be a game-changer.
+MSIF is proud to be a Managing Member of The International Progressive MS Alliance, one of the most important global collaborations in the history of MS. Its funding of cutting-edge scientific research is beginning to show progress that many people living with progressive MS had long thought hopeless.

 Partnering with National MS Charities